oracle-samples/knife-oci/README.md

       --run-list 'recipe[my_cookbook::my_recipe]'
       --region us-phoenix-1

-When using the `knife bmcs server create` command, you must specify a public key using `--ssh-authorized-keys-file` and the corresponding private key using `--identity-file`.
+When using the `knife oci server create` command, you must specify a public key using `--ssh-authorized-keys-file` and the corresponding private key using `--identity-file`.
 For more information, see [Managing Key Pairs on Linux Instances](https://docs.us-phoenix-1.oraclecloud.com/Content/Compute/Tasks/managingkeypairs.htm).

-Notes about the `knife bmcs server create` command:
+Notes about the `knife oci server create` command:

  - All Oracle-provided Linux images are supported.
 Windows images are not supported at this time.
  - Bootstrapping is done through SSH only, and uses the public IP address.